nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `mark-pre TUTORIAL_INDEX s/STUDENT_NUMBER`

 * The `STUDENT_NUMBER` must be valid and exist.
-* The `TUTORIAL_INDEX` must be a valid positive integer, within the configured tutorial count using the `config` command.
+* The `TUTORIAL_INDEX` must be a valid positive integer, within the configured tutorial count given in the `config` command.

 Examples:
 * `mark-pre 1 s/A0249112A`